10 Steps for Successful Family

 6. Document, document, document.
 Have your kids keep their own journal, paint landscapes, and take photographs.
 This is the trip of a lifetime; make sure your children capture the adventures.

-7. Encourage your children to bring small gifts from home (key chains, stickers, postcards) to give people they meet.
+7. Encourage your children to bring small gifts from home (key chains, stickers, postcards) to offer people they meet.

 8. Pack a few special items your children cannot live without.
-Make sure they are personally responsible for their care (jewelry, stuffed animal, MP3 player).
+Make sure they are personally responsible for their care (jewelry, stuffed animal, electronics).

 9. Consider local schools rather than home schooling if you plan to stay in an area for several months.
-This will give your children additional cultural exposure and take some pressure off you as a teacher and parent.
+This will give your children additional cultural immersion, allow them to meet others and make local friends, and take some pressure off you as a teacher and parent.

 10. Plan to continue family traditions on the road.
-If Friday night was pizza night at home, then continue this routine even if you use local substitutes.
+If Friday night was pizza night at home, then continue this routine and use favorite local food specialties.